What is Letterboxd?

 Should I report duplicate films in your database?

 Yes.
 Duplicate films are sometimes created in TMDb, which means they end up in Letterboxd as well.
-If/when the duplicate is removed from TMDb, we retain it in Letterboxd, as it may have been logged or reviewed by our users.
-If you spot a duplicate, use the Report function on the film page and we’ll merge the two (or more) films into a single entry in our database (we take care to move all user activity related to the duplicate film onto the correct entry).
+If/when the duplicate is removed from TMDb, we retain it in Letterboxd, as it may have been logged or reviewed by our members.
+If you spot a duplicate, use the Report function on the film page and we’ll merge the two (or more) films into a single entry in our database (we take care to move all member activity related to the duplicate film onto the correct entry).

 Should I report non-film content?